usdaud/algotradinglib.github.io/en/pedia/v/velocity_of_market_movements.md

-### Velocity of Market Movements in Algorithmic Trading
+# Velocity of Market Movements

 #### Introduction